 You’re in control

-- Touch and hold the Google Maps app .
+- Scroll down to find the Google Maps app .

 - Find your location on a map: Learn how to find & improve your location’s accuracy in Google Maps.